 What Having No Estate Plan or Will Means Beneficiaries

-For Franklin’s four sons, her passing without a will or estate plan will now require a lengthy probate process.
+For Franklin’s four sons, her passing without a will, Living Trust or estate plan will now require a lengthy probate process.
 As with all court proceedings, fees and other costs will also be charged to the estate.
 Franklin’s niece, Sabrina Owens, has petitioned the court to appoint her as the personal representative (also referred to as the estate administrator) of the estate according to court documents.
 If granted, Owens may be entitled to an estate administrator fee.
 With the high value of the estate, an experienced probate attorney will likely also be needed by the family who will also be entitled to fees for their legal services.
 The total amount of fees varies from state to state.

 Example of Estate Administrator and Probate Attorney Fees